-What Does it Take to Be a Business Intelligence Analyst?
+What is a Business Intelligence Analyst?

-Business Intelligence Analyst Definition Produce financial and market intelligence by querying data repositories and generating periodic reports.
+Career Description Produce financial and market intelligence by querying data repositories and generating periodic reports.
 Devise methods for identifying data patterns and trends in available information sources.

 - Document specifications for business intelligence or information technology reports, dashboards, or other outputs.

 - Synthesize current business intelligence or trend data to support recommendations for action.

 Business Intelligence Analysts state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.